Has the Insurance Doctor Said the Injury is Not Work-Related?

-Too many workers compensation doctors would rather please the work comp insurance adjustor rather than provide you with good medical care.
+Too many workers compensation doctors would rather please the work comp insurance adjuster rather than provide you with good medical care.

-Too many workers compensation doctors would rather please the work comp insurance adjustor rather than provide you with good medical care.
+Too many workers compensation doctors would rather please the work comp insurance adjuster rather than provide you with good medical care.
 Why?
 Because work comp insurance companies pay their doctors well, so the doctors want this business.
-It’s a sad situation, because many of these physicians are very good doctors, but if they upset the adjuster the business will go away.
-On many occasions, injured Missouri workers have told me about the workers compensation doctor who doesn’t seem to care about them, makes them wait hours for an appointment, and quickly releases your from care with the excuse that your pain is caused by a degenerative condition or arthritic changes which are not work related.
+It’s a sad situation because many of these physicians are very good doctors, but if they upset the adjuster the business will go away.
+On many occasions, injured Missouri workers have told me about the workers’ compensation doctor who doesn’t seem to care about them, makes them wait hours for an appointment, and quickly releases your from care with the excuse that your pain is caused by a degenerative condition or arthritic changes which are not work-related.

-Hard work over time causes damage to you back, knees, shoulders, elbows, hands and other joints.
+Hard work over time causes damage to your back, knees, shoulders, elbows, hands and other joints.

 Free Workers Compensation Consultations for your Injuries

 Our legal team has a strong history of helping injured workers get the medical attention and financial compensation that they need.
 Contact our St. Louis, Missouri workers compensation law firm to ensure that your rights are protected.
 Please call (314) 361-4300 or toll-free at (888) 872-6795.
 All communications are returned promptly.

 Workers Compensation Surveillance

 Workers Compensation Retirement Age

 Workers Compensation Other State Coverage